Analysts' Top Financial Picks: Progressive (PGR), Gaming and Leisure (GLPI)

 Progressive (PGR)

 According to TipRanks.com, Peters is a 4-star analyst with an average return of 9.9% and a 68.8% success rate.
-Peters covers the Financial sector, focusing on stocks such as Argo Group International Holdings, American Equity Investment Life, and Marsh & Mclennan Companies.
+Peters covers the Financial sector, focusing on stocks such as Argo Group International Holdings, American Equity Investment Life, and Old Republic International.

 The word on The Street in general, suggests a Hold analyst consensus rating for Progressive with a $95.11 average price target.